 The Thomas J. Vincent (1968) Fellowship is for graduate students in the MIT Sloan School, with preference for students from underrepresented groups.

 Thomas R. Williams (1954) Fellowship

-The Thomas and Lorraine Williams Fellowship is given to an MIT Sloan MBA student who graduated from the Georgia Institute of Technology and who demonstrates financial need.
+The Thomas and Lorraine Williams Fellowship is given to an MIT Sloan MBA student who graduated from the Georgia Institute of Technology.